socalit/esp_phisher/README.md

    * EEPROM
    * SD
 3. Wire the components as listed
-4. Format an SD card as FAT32 and copy required files
+4. Format an SD card as FAT32 and copy the required files
 5. Upload the sketch to the ESP32
 6. Connect to the generated Wi-Fi and test